 During November-December 2016, the HRFO along with the Elko District Tuscarora Field Office conducted a large scale gather of the Owyhee Complex including the Owyhee, Rock Creek, Little Owyhee, and Snowstorms Mountains HMAs.
 During the operation 1,832 wild horses were gathered, 1,412 were removed and shipped to Palomino Valley Center near Reno, 199 mares were treated with PZP-22 a twenty-two month contraception then released back to the respective HMAs they were captured from, along with 203 older stallions.

-Aerial surveys for the Owyhee Complex are being conducted September 11-15, 2017.
-Aerial surveys for the Blue Wing and East Pershing complexes planned for winter of FY 2018.
+Aerial surveys for the Blue Wing and East Pershing complexes are planned for January and February 2018.

 RANGE

 Black Rock Field Office / Humboldt River Field Office